A list of favorite trails to hike in Volcanoes National Park.

-Kilauea Iki trails starts in the rainforest on the crater’s rim.
+Kilauea Iki trail starts in the rainforest on the crater’s rim.
 It descends 400 feet through heavily wooded areas to the crater floor.
-On this trail, you’ll spot native birds in the canopy overhead, cross the still-steaming crater floor (past the gaping throat of the vent that built Pu’u Pua’i cinder cone) and return to the trail head at the crater’s rim.
+On this trail, you’ll spot native birds in the canopy overhead, cross the still-steaming crater floor (past the gaping throat of the vent that built Pu’u Pua’i cinder cone) and return to the trailhead at the crater’s rim.
 This 4-mile loop takes the average hiker about 2 or 3 hours to complete.

 Halema’uma’u Crater Trail: